zcash/zcash-docs/en/Sprout_User_Guide.md

 For a full list of new commands that are not part of bitcoin API (mostly addressing operations on z-addrs) see https://github.com/zcash/zcash/blob/master/doc/payment-api.md

-To list all zcash commands, use `./src/zcash-cli help`.
+To list all Zcash commands, use `./src/zcash-cli help`.

 To get help with a particular command, use `./src/zcash-cli help <command>`.